Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 which sections can be simply copied and pasted into the new code.
 Some of the concepts have changed sightly to simplify what the custom transform developer needs to do and understand.

-## Transform Service Configuration

-### Configure a T-Engine in the Transform Service

-TODO

-### Configure a pipeline in the Transform Service

-TODO